Ngorongoro Crater Facts

 - This breathtaking creation of geological forces remains best known by the somewhat hard to pronounce term of Ngorongoro Crater.
 It stands out due to the fact that it represents the largest inactive, intact, and unfilled volcanic caldera on earth.

 - Evidence indicates that this masterpiece of Nature formed somewhere between 2 – 3 million years ago.
 This occurred due to the powerful explosion of a large volcano.
 The remnants of the mount subsequently collapsed inward, forming the site as it is now.

 - Researchers currently estimate that the original volcano boasted a height between 14,800 – 19,000 ft (4,500 – 5,800 m).
 The formation as it exists now holds some truly impressive physical dimensions.
 Its floor measures roughly 2,000 ft (610 m) in depth.

 - The crater remains relatively circular in shape.
 It also measures about 12.4 mi (20 km) in diameter.
 The floor of this remarkable product of natural forces also distinguishes itself.
 That’s because it covers an area of about 100 sq mi (260 sq km).

 - That same portion of Ngorongoro Crater further separates itself from similar features.
 The crater does so due to yet another surprising characteristic.
 The tantalizing wonder of geology lies at an elevation of around 5,900 ft (1,800 m) above sea level.

 Ngorongoro Crater Wildlife

-The magnificent and breathtaking Ngorongoro Crater also serves as part of the Ngorongoro Conservation Area.
-In fact, this entire marvel of geology is also a UNESCO World Heritage Site.
+Efforts to preserve and maintain the vital Ngorongoro Crater remain ongoing.
+For one, it now forms part of the namesake Ngorongoro Conservation Area.
+In fact, this entire marvel of geology presently officially qualifies and lists as a UNESCO World Heritage Site.